Four keys to innovative Sales and Operations Planning

-How do you execute effective sales and operations planning (S&OP)?
+How do you execute effective S&OP?
 Just move through the phases and make all the right decisions.
 Simple, right?
 Not so much.
 There’s more to this puzzle, and the pieces often don’t fit together on the first try.
 But that’s no reason to give up—with the right strategies in place, you can lead the way to innovative S&OP.
 To thrive in today’s market, innovation is a must.

 So what’s the problem with the old way of S&OP?
 Why is this next generation essential?
 Here’s the bottom line.
 The old way of S&OP is slow, spreadsheet-driven, disconnected, and can’t adjust quickly enough to keep up with today’s fast-shifting market.
 When a brand’s popularity can skyrocket because of a celebrity’s tweet and an entire supply chain must be reorganized overnight because of a natural disaster, you have to be ready to respond at a moment’s notice.
 Strong connections and speed lead to confidence.